heathen1878/posh-acme-azure-example/README.md

 The service principal can be created by running this [PowerShell](https://github.com/heathen1878/ARM-QuickStarts/tree/master/AzureDevOps) script.
 The service principal will need to be a member of the following groups: (which need creating)

-* Certificate Officers - this group gets the Key vault Certificates Officer RBAC role
+* Certificate Officers - this group gets the Key Vault Certificates Officer RBAC role assigned to at the Key Vault resource.
+* Secrets Officers - this group gets tge Key Vault Secrets Officer RBAC role assigned to at the Key Vault resource.
-* DNS TXT Contributors - this group gets assigned to the custom role 'DNS TXT Contributor'
+* DNS TXT Contributors - this group gets assigned to the custom role 'DNS TXT Contributor' assigned to the DNS zone resource.

 Add the GUIDs of the groups above into the parameters.json